SolomonGithu/embedding_Edge_AI_on_MCU/README.md

 ![Training a model](media/Web_AI_page_model_training.png)

-If ```model.json``` and ```model.weights.bin``` files exist on the root of the SD card, the model will be loaded automatically and inference will start on the browser when a client accesses the Web UI.
-If no model is found on the SD card, the user needs to capture images for each class and train a model.

 ![Training done](media/Web_AI_page_model_training_done.png)

 ![Inference](media/Web_AI_page_inference.png)

-You can also access the user interface using a mobile browser.
+You can also access the user interface using a mobile phone's browser.
 In my tests, I trained upto 50 images on both PC and mobile browsers and the training was successful.

 ![Inference on mobile](media/Web_AI_page_inference_on_mobile.png)